 Master of Science in Nursing Coming in 2014

-Applications for the MSN Program will be available January 2, 2014.
+Applications for the MSN Program will be available in the very near future.

 The Mary Black School of Nursing is pleased to announce the new Master of Science in Nursing* (MSN) program with a concentration area of Clinical Nurse Leader (CNL).
 Upon completion of the program, the graduate will be eligible for CNL certification through the American Association of Colleges of Nursing (AACN).